Raven Knob Scout Reservation: Climbing

 Raven Knob recently built a new climbing tower, officially called the BB&T Leadership Tower.
 The tower has walls of varying difficulty on all four sides.
 Two inside walls are designed for use by Cub Scouts, but are sometimes used by Boy Scouts when there is inclement weather.

 Cripple Creek

 Cripple Creek is based in the back country of camp.
 It is an all week program that shows scouts what it was like to be a pioneer.
-During the course of a week, scout pioneers will completed several activities including but not limited to: knife making, leather making, learning the uses of edible plants, learning how to use wood tools, gem mining, learning how to track and trap, cooking with a wood cook stove and cast iron, learning about our pioneer ancestors, blacksmithing, and black powder rifle shooting.
+During the course of a week, scout pioneers will complete several activities including but not limited to: knife making, leather making, learning the uses of edible plants, learning how to use wood tools, gem mining, learning how to track and trap, cooking with a wood cook stove and cast iron, learning about our pioneer ancestors, blacksmithing, and black powder rifle shooting.

 Handicrafts

 Handicrafts offers many badges that are often taken by younger scouts.
 They include hands-on projects that the scouts can take home at the end of the week.
 Generally a small fee is required to cover the cost of materials.
-The current area director is Grayson Bullard.
+The current area director is Jadon Vaughan.